drogonframework/drogon/examples/jsonstore/README.md

 {"ok":true}
 ```

-Deletes the JSON object associated with the token
+Delete the JSON object associated with the token

 * **method**: DELETE
 * **URL params**: None